Obsidian GitHub Integration Setup Guide

 Note: Fine-grained tokens provide better security.
 The default permissions give read-only access to your selected repository, which is all that's needed.

-Step 5: Configure in Smithery
+Step 5: Configure in Benny Chat

 - Open Benny Chat and go to Settings